Benefits for Faculty and Staff

 - Help students articulate what they gain from their major/minor/certificate

-Training on how to use the Clifton StrengthsFinder assessment with students will be offered monthly through the University of Iowa's Organizational Effectiveness department.
+Training on how to use the Clifton StrengthsFinder assessment with students is offered regularly through the University of Iowa's Learning and Development.
+Sign up through My Training on Employee Self Service.

 The Resource Toolkit provides materials (outlines, handouts, activities, powerpoints, etc.) for faculty and staff implementing Strengths and Student Leadership Competencies.